Head to Head Review: Viridian Therapeutics (VRDN) vs. Its Rivals

 Summary

-Viridian Therapeutics beats its competitors on 7 of the 13 factors compared.
+Viridian Therapeutics beats its rivals on 7 of the 13 factors compared.

 Viridian Therapeutics, Inc. is a clinical stage biopharmaceutical company, which engages in the development of proprietary RNA-targeted therapeutics.
 Its product candidates include cobomarsen, which treats patients with certain cancers, including cutaneous T-cell lymphoma and adult T-cell leukemia/lymphoma; and remlarsen and MRG-229, which are made for the treatment of patients with pathological fibrosis.
 The company was founded by William S. Marshall and Bruce L. Booth in February 2006 and is headquartered in Boulder, CO.